FlorianHou/ROS_RTABMAP/README.md

-This is the backup by my Project Mapping_Rtabmap
+This is the backup of my Project Mapping_Rtabmap